Skip to main content

 For pre and post-completion OPT, the process is as follows:

 2. Set up an appointment with your advisor in order to request an DSO recommendation for post-completion OPT.
-This is a necessary part of the application process and needs to be done in SEVIS by a DSO.
+The recommendationis a necessary part of the application process and needs to be done in SEVIS by a DSO.
 You will receive the recommendation as an updated I-20 that is valid only for 30 days from the day that it is issued.
 You will need to submit the I-765 application to USCIS within 30 days.
 We recommend F-1 students to apply online.

 3. Complete and submit Form I-765 with all required documents.
 For instructions on how to fill out the I-765, please see the official instructions from the USCIS website.